phoenix0310/VF-dict-new/README.md

-# VF_dict
+# Tweet-Idea
-A private dictionary app for VF Group
+An app for playing with 140 character limited tweet for idea generation